storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Action, particularly action at crisis, reveals character.
 Your characters must act in accordance with their nature.
 Psychological factors such as Values and Focus and Inner Traits will show through.
 A character also needs (or must learn) the skills and abilities to act effectively.

 Action also molds character.
 Normally, in fiction as in life, this occurs where the character's  innermost qualities are untested.
 When a crisis calls upon your character to do new things, the inner traits will be revealed.
 People can also sometimes change their inner values in fundamental ways.
 This usually requires him or her  to 'go through the fire',  to undergo literally life-changing experiences.
-StoryBuilder provides several ways to outline such changes.
+StoryCAD provides several ways to outline such changes.
 One is to describe an internal ‘Person vs. Himself’ problem and its outcome.
 The  other is to identify a character defect using the Flaw tab on the Character form, and resolve it.
 A tool, Flaw Builder, can help with this.
 These two approaches aren’t meant to be mutually exclusive.
 Finding a flaw exposes a character’s need, a goal hidden from the character herself.
 That goal is the basis of the Problem the character must solve through character growth.
 These are often problems of discovery or decision.

 Wants, Needs, and Flaws